 They can occur for a number of reasons, ranging from allergies to an infection, or even from just rubbing them too hard.
 “However, if the swelling is constant, worsening or becoming painful, it can signify a potentially more serious health issue such as orbital cellulitis, Grave’s disease or ocular herpes, and a visit to the ophthalmologist is necessary,” says Dr. Judy Hu, dermatologist with Advanced Dermatology, P.C.

 If you do get swollen eyes occasionally, there’s no need to freak out.
 But if you find that you wake up with puffy eyes more often than you’d like, you might want to look into the root of all your swollen eye troubles.
 Here are six reasons you could get swollen eyes in the morning (and how to treat each one).

 “One of the most common reasons for waking up in the morning with swollen or puffy eyes includes excessive salt intake,” says Hu.
 “Accumulation of salt from diet leads to the body holding onto excess water.
 In many cases, the water tends to accumulate in the connective tissues around the eyes and especially lower eyelid.”

 Best Treatment Option: Decreasing your intake of salty food can help with swelling.
-“Try to drink a lot of water to wash away the salt,” says RealSelf Contributor Dr. Michele Green.
+“Try to drink a lot of water to wash away the salt,” says RealSelf contributor and New York-based dermatologist, Dr. Michele Green.